impvre/Renabot/replit.md

 Set the `OWNER_ID` environment variable to your Discord user ID to use admin commands.

 ## Recent Changes
+- Removed old steal/transfer commands and replaced with clone commands (October 24, 2025)
+- Added /cloneemoji for single emoji cloning
+- Added /cloneemojis for bulk emoji cloning (up to 50)
+- Added /clonesticker for interactive sticker cloning
+- Added /info command to explain bot features
+- Loaded 54 custom emojis into the bot
+- Removed all default emojis from embeds
+- Updated help command to reflect new command set
+- All embeds now use clean #1c1d23 theme
 - Converted all commands to slash commands (October 24, 2025)
-- Hidden admin commands from public view using permission settings
-- Changed bot status to streaming with "made with <3 by @impvre"
+- Changed bot status to "made with <3 by @impvre"
-- Initial bot setup (October 24, 2025)
-- Implemented emoji and sticker stealing commands
-- Added custom embed builder with #1c1d23 color
-- Created owner-only emoji management system

 ## Architecture
 - Uses Discord.js v14 with ES modules